KevinColemanInc/gemsploit/README.md

 Proof of concept for ruby bundler exploit.
 When this gem is installed, it posts all of your ENV files to my server.

+Any gem you install gets full access to your message (per the account bundler install was run as).
+This includes read access to `~/.ssh`, your ENV vars, etc.

 ## How it works

 When a gem is installed, the code block in the `*.gemspec` file is executed.
 This gem contains a [malicious payload](https://github.com/KevinColemanInc/gemsploit/blob/master/gemsploit.gemspec#L41) to post all of your ENV variables to a remote server when the gem is installed (`$ bundle` or `$ gem install gemsploit`)